-When the designated Assistant Director for Grant Services receives the proposal, it is reviewed for completeness, budgetary accuracy, consistency with funding source and Xavier requirements, and overall quality.
+When the designated Grant Services Officer receives the proposal, it is reviewed for completeness, budgetary accuracy, consistency with funding source and Xavier requirements, and overall quality.
 Any needed corrections or changes to the proposal will be made by the project director.

 Collaborations and Cooperative Agreements With Other Organizations and Institutions

 Xavier University encourages faculty/staff to collaborate with other institutions and organizations.
 The same requirements which apply to internal review of proposals submitted by the University also apply to collaborative activities.
 The proposed project activities, a budget reflecting the Xavier University portion of the work to be performed, and any documentation of the University?s obligation to the project must be approved through the internal review process prior to submission by the collaborating entity.
 A full copy of the proposal must be received by the Office of Grant Services no later than five working days after the collaborating entity submits it to the funding source.

 Faculty serving in a consultant capacity on a grant with another institution need only follow existing policies for reporting outside activities.